Fine Tuning#

 Model preparation#

-Before we can dwell into fine-tuning, we need to understand how to freeze layers and modify the architecture of a pre-trained model.
+Before we can dive into fine-tuning, we need to understand how to freeze layers and modify the architecture of a pre-trained model.
 We will illustrate these concepts by working with the MobileNetV3 architecture.
 As discussed in the previous tutorial, MobileNetV3 consists of three modules.

 • features - A series of convolutional and pooling layers to learn a representation of the input image.